Brand: First-time candidate fights to stay on ballot

 Born in Northport, the Democrat has a law degree from prestigious Duke University and a job with a high-powered New York City law firm, Kirkland & Ellis.
 More importantly, he already has raised $107,000 — double the $47,000 that six-term Republican incumbent Andrew Raia has in his coffers.

-“He’s obviously very real by the amount he has already raised,” said Richard Schaffer, Suffolk Democratic chairman.
+“He’s obviously very real by the amount he has already raised,” said Rich Schaffer, Suffolk Democratic chairman.
 “He’s bright, a hard worker and represents the party well.”

-Raia says he will file specific objections to Marcantonio’s candidacy at the Suffolk Board of Elections on Monday, claiming his opponent does not comply with the state constitution that requires a state legislative candidate to be a state resident for five years and a district resident for 12 months before the election.
+Raia says he will file specific objections to Marcantonio’s candidacy at the Suffolk Board of Elections on Monday, claiming his opponent does not comply with the state constitution, which requires a state legislative candidate to be a state resident for five years and a district resident for 12 months before the election.

 Raia also says Marcantonio, while registered, early on never voted in a New York general election and only decided to vote as a Duke student by registering in Durham, North Carolina, in 2012, when he canceled his New York voter registration.
 He voted in that state in 2012 and 2014.
 He did not register again in New York State until March 2016 so he could vote in the presidential primary and he did not vote in the general election.